ROSRider/rosrider_doc/docs/PROCEDURES.md

 Put it on rqt view, and test stalls.

-### pid calibration with dynamic reconfigure tutotial, explain pid params dont have to do with board
+### PID Calibration

+[TODO: with dynamic reconfigure, rqt_plot key variables]
+[TODO: explain how pid works in the system, and not in the board]